When looking into how to make a home studio, there are many things to consider.

 Most built-in motherboard sound cards will do the job in terms of processing.
 Yet, upgrading to a dedicated sound card will improve various things.
 There are various sound cards with lots of connection types and features, such as DSP and plug-ins.
 However, for voice-over recording, we would recommend using what you already have.
 You only need a standalone or upgraded sound card if you are mixing a lot of things to a high level OR you are recording more than one or two tracks simultaneously.

 The only natural limitations for your PC or Mac will come from the Digital Audio Workstation software you use.
-The best processors and RAM will increase your editing potential and rendering speeds.
-Always check the manufacturers website for the minimum specs for any DAW.
+The best processors (aka CPUs) and RAM will increase your editing potential and rendering speeds.
+And, if you don't plan on doing any video editing you can pretty much ignore the Graphics Card as a component.
+Always check the manufacturer's website for the minimum specs for any DAW.

 Read more about the top operating systems and editing software for voice-over.